 - The term "understanding" can refer to "knowledge" or "wisdom" or realizing how to do something. - To understand someone can also mean to know how that person is feeling. - While walking on the road to Emmaus, Jesus caused the disciples to understand the meaning of the scriptures about the Messiah. - Depending on the context, the term "understand" could be translated by "know" or "believe" or "comprehend" or "know what (something) means." - Often the term "understanding" can be translated by "knowledge" or "wisdom" or "insight."

-(See also: believe, believe in, belief, know, knowledge, make known, wise, wisdom)
+(See also: believe, know, wise)